UVStudio/UVStudio/README.md

 🏰 I am entrepreneurial.
 I like to always reference business goals and user benefits while I do my work.

-🐍 Currently, I'm learning Python with CS50p.
+🐍 Currently, I'm learning Python with CS50p, and Next.js, while grinding away at [Leetcode](https://leetcode.com/leonardshen/).

 ### Tools I enjoy using to help me deliver the goods: